NuruddinJewel/Assignment-4/README.md

 querySelector() and querySelectorAll() are the most flexible because they accept any CSS selector like (.class, #id, or div).

 **2) How do you create and insert a new element into the DOM?** <br>
-Ans : To create and insert new element into DOM the following steps are to be followed:
+Ans : To create and insert new element into DOM the following steps are to be followed: <br>
 First use document.createElement() method to generate the element in memory.
 Such as :const newButton=document.createElement(‘button’). <br>
 Second, we can add content or attributes like textContent or inner HTML .
 Such as: newButton.textContent= ‘Button Clicked’. <br>
 Third step is to find the target location where we can place the new element.
 Such as :  const parentDiv = document.getElementById(‘conatiner’).<br>